Murata (San Marino)

-Murata is a village (curazia) in the middle of San Marino.
-It belongs to the municipality of San Marino and is its most populated curazia.
+Murata is a curazia of San Marino, in the castello of the City of San Marino.
+It is the most populated curazia of the City of San Marino.

 Geography

 The village is situated on the hills between the City of San Marino and Fiorentino.
 It has a quarter named Fonte dell'Ovo, seat of the sport plants of Murata.

 Sport

-The local football team is the Murata.
+The local football team is the S.S.
+Murata.